back

 What Is Medical Debt?

-Medical debt is much like any other form of debt; It’s money that you owe.
-However, instead of the debt being from a purchase or credit card, Medical debt comes from health and medical services.
+Medical debt is much like any other form of debt such as bad credit loans, payday loans, and other loans; It’s money that you owe.
+However, instead of the debt being from a purchase or credit card, medical debt comes from health and medical services.
 This could be anything from a broken leg to the costs associated with having a baby.
 Essentially, any charge for medical expenses can become medical debt if you don’t pay it off right away.

 This type of debt is widespread in America.
 If you’ve ever visited an emergency room or received treatment for an illness, then odds are you’ve accrued this kind of debt.
 And just like with any other type of debt, it’s essential to pay it off as soon as possible.